 If you are an NGO, journalist, academic or research expedition needing training, you need Open BriefingClick To Tweet

-Although Open Briefing can provide security advisers and medics, we believe that it is better to give NGO workers and journalists the skills and knowledge that they need to operate independently if the risk environment allows it.
-By investing in training, organisations can ensure that their staff are less likely to be kidnapped, injured or killed, and that they will have the ability to respond safely and effectively to any medical or security emergency that does arise.
+We believe in giving aid workers, journalists, human rights defenders and others the skills and knowledge that they need to operate independently in the field.
+By investing in training, organisations can ensure that their staff are less likely to be killed, injured or kidnapped, and that they will be able to respond safely and effectively to any medical or security emergency that arises.

-Although our courses include classroom sessions, they all focus on scenario-based training, which provides students with genuine experiential learning by immersing them in the training and providing important opportunities for feedback and reflection (including through viewing video recordings of their actions).
+Although our courses include classroom sessions, they all focus on scenario-based training, which provides students with genuine experiential learning by immersing them in the training and providing important opportunities for feedback and reflection.
 The scenarios are all based on real-life events, and are developed specifically for the students attending the training and the environments that they will be working in.